Vivekkk1829/DarwixAI_TTS/README.md

 Intensity = Top Score - Second Top Score
 ```

-**Why?**

-* Captures confidence gap between emotions
+**Core idea of this approach ?**

+* We are not just interested in what emotion is predicted, but how confident the model is compared to other possible emotions.
+* This helps in determining how much to vary pitch, rate, and volume based on the confidence of the detected emotion.
-* More robust than using raw probability alone
+* More robust than using a single probability

 ---

 ### 3. Emotion → Voice Mapping

-Each emotion is mapped to base voice parameters:

 | Emotion  | Rate      | Volume | Pitch  |
 | -------- | --------- | ------ | ------ |